-One of the most common conditions in dogs that involve the back is a slipped disc, also known as intervertebral disc disease.
+One of the most common conditions in dogs that involve the back (and back legs) is a slipped disc, also known as intervertebral disc disease.

 Your dog has cushioning discs between the vertebrae (bones) of their spine that are supposed to protect one of the most vulnerable parts – the spine.

 Sometimes these discs degenerate and burst/bulge.
 When that happens, they press upon the spinal cord and the nerves.

 The results are pain, nerve damage, and paralysis.